Cantonese cuisine: Dessert

 After the evening meal, most Cantonese restaurants offer tong sui (糖水 (糖水, táng shuǐ, tong4 seoi2, sugar water)), a sweet soup.
 Many varieties of tong sui are also found in other Chinese cuisines.
 Some desserts are traditional, while others are recent innovations.
 The more expensive restaurants usually offer their specialty desserts.
 Sugar water is the general name of dessert in Guangdong province.
 It is cooked by adding water and sugar to some other cooking ingredients.

 Delicacies

 Certain Cantonese delicacies consist of parts taken from rare or endangered animals, which raises controversy over animal rights and environmental issues.
 This is often due to alleged health benefits of certain animal products.
 For example, the continued spreading of the idea that shark cartilage can cure cancer has led to decreased shark populations even though scientific research has found no evidence to support the credibility of shark cartilage as a cancer cure.
+Consumption of shark fin soup dates back to the Song dynasty, with the dish ultimately becoming ingrained into Cantonese food culture and Chinese food culture as a whole in the royal banquets of the Ming.
+Conservation efforts by the Chinese government and various NGOs have been historically difficult to implement.
+It can be difficult for fishermen who rely on the sale of shark fins to adopt alternative occupations, in addition to corruption at the local level impeding attempts at dismantling the shark fin trade.